Hiking the Dolomiti Trail - an incredible six-day trek through the Dolomites

 As well as the views and the chance to enjoy a hot drink or snack at the top, another major highlight is the option to descend via the World War I tunnels.
 I would consider this route an absolute must.
 It is not only a fascinating and humbling experience, but also a much more enjoyable and manageable way to descend the mountain.

-By contrast, the tunnels provide a safer and far more engaging alternative.
+By contrast, the tunnels can provide a unique and far more engaging alternative.
 Essentially, they are a continuous set of indoor steps carved through the mountain itself.
 They begin next to the cable car station and are clearly signposted.

 While the tunnels are not particularly difficult to access or follow, the top and bottom sections include one or two short cable-protected areas with mild exposure.
 You don’t need via ferrata gear or a helmet, but a head torch is essential, and you’ll need to watch your footing - especially if you are tall, as the ceiling is quite low in places.